JaKooLit/Ubuntu-Hyprland/README.md

 #### 🤬 FAQ
 #### Most common question I got is, Hey Ja, Why the heck it is taking long time to install?
 Other distro like Arch its only a minute or two.
 Why here takes like forever?!?!?!
 - Well, most of the core packages are downloaded and Build and compiled from SOURCE.
-There are no pre-built binary (yet) for Debian and Ubuntu.
+There are no pre-built binary (yet) for Ubuntu and Ubuntu.
 Unlike Other distros, they already have prepacked binary that can just download and install.

 > [!NOTE]
 > This script does not setup audio.
 Kindly set up.
 If you have not, I recommend pipewire. `sudo apt install -y pipewire`